Decision making process and Planning Committee

 Will the application be heard by Planning Committee?

 Most planning applications are determined by authorised Planning officers, under Delegated powers.
 However, a small number of applications fall to be determined by the Planning Committee.

 A planning application is only decided by the Planning Committee if:

-- The applicant is the District Council itself, a District Councillor, an Officer of the Planning Department or another senior officer of the Council;
+- The applicant is the Council Area itself, an Area Councillor, an Officer of the Planning Department or another senior officer of the Council;

-- It has been referred to Committee by a District Councillor; or
+- It has been referred to Committee by a Area Councillor; or

 - The recommended decision may run counter to an earlier decision to undertake enforcement action; or

 - It is a major application with one or more objections or a non-major application which has attracted 10 or more objections.
 Please be aware that for this purpose (and this purpose only) the following would each be counted as one objection:

 - a petition signed by a number of people.